mlpack/blog/doc/tutorials/Keon2016Week09.md

+@brief Dataset and Experimentation Tools - Week 9
+@author Keon Kim
-Title: Dataset and Experimentation Tools : Week-9 Highlights
+@page Keon2016SWeekNine Dataset and Experimentation Tools - Week 9
-Date: 2016-07-26 16:00:00
+@date 2016-07-26 16:00:00

-Tags: gsoc, dataset, data
-Author: Keon Kim
+@section Keon2016SWeekNine Dataset and Experimentation Tools - Week 9

 This week, pull request for DatasetMapper & Imputer is merged.
 I thank Zoq, Rcurtin and especially, Tham for all the feedbacks.
 I feel like I gave them more work than I did.